Creating an Application Manifest

 - Click Add a Workload and select a deployment type in Workload Type tab.

-- Click Next select your image repository in Pick an Image Registry tab.
+- Click Next select your image repository in the Pick an Image Registry tab.

 - Enter the details for the image repository and click Next.